-H.2 Recommend healthy, low-emitting materials for tenant build-outs (1 pt.)
+H.6 Recommend green cleaning and healthy, low-emitting materials to tenant(s) (1 pt.)

-Conventional materials used in build-outs, such as particle board, paints, adhesives, sealants, carpets, and furniture, emit volatile organic compounds (VOCs) and other unhealthy pollutants.
+Conventional cleaning products and materials used in build-outs, such as particle board, paints, adhesives, sealants, carpets, and furniture, emit volatile organic compounds (VOCs) and other unhealthy pollutants.
 Healthy, low-emitting alternatives are available.

-- Send recommendations to design and construction teams at the start of tenant improvement projects, send recommendations to tenant representatives, and/or include recommendations in a tenant improvement guide or on a tenant portal. - Include the following recommendations for specifications and product labels:
+- Recommend green cleaning products and healthy, low-emitting alternatives to conventional materials. - Send recommendations to design and construction teams at the start of tenant improvement projects, send recommendations to tenant representatives, and/or include recommendations in a tenant improvement guide or on a tenant portal. - Include the following recommendations for specifications and product labels: